The use of symbols and graphical images is a simple safety system used to convey safety messages at a glance.

 Traffic routes should take the form of continuous lines, preferably yellow or white.

 Advice on fire safety signs can be obtained from your local fire authority.
-In general, where signs comply with the appropriate current standard (BS 5499) they will not require changes for the Regulations.
+In general, where signs comply with the appropriate current standard (ISO 7010) they will not require changes for the Regulations.

 EFFECT ON EMPLOYERS-SAFETY SYMBOLS

 Most firms already use safety signs to warn and instruct employees of risks to their health and safety.
-The signboards specified in the Regulations are already covered by the existing British Standard BS5378 and BS5499 ‘Graphical Symbols and Signs’.
+The signboards specified in the Regulations are already covered by the existing British Standard BS5378 and ISO 7010, replacing BS 5499 ‘Graphical Symbols and Signs’.
 Equally, the law already requires suitable illuminated signs and acoustic signals to be used where necessary.
 Although the regulations specify a code of hand signals for mechanical handling and directing vehicles, they permit other signals to be used where necessary e.g. BS7121 Code of Practice for the safe use of cranes.

-Large elements of the British Standard BS5499 symbols will soon be changing.
-Witin the next few months new symbols based on the international standard ISO 7010 will be introduced.
-The basic priciples of understanding safety symbols will remain the same i.e. colour and shape of out line symbol but some of the icons/symbols will change.
-Watch this space for more information as it becomes available.
+Large elements of the British Standard BS5499 symbols have now been changed.
+The new symbols based on the international standard ISO 7010 have been introduced.
+The basic principles of understanding safety symbols have remained the same i.e. colour and shape of out line symbol but some of the icons/symbols have changed.